 February – Panel feedback is available upon request for applicants to review.

 March – CREATE applies to NYSCA for SCR funds.

 May – CREATE begins holding grant seminars, attendance for which is required for ALL applicants (new and returning).

 June – Applications and related materials are available online for review immediately after NYSCA approval.
 Grant Coordinators are available for individual meetings.
 The Award Ceremony for the current year is held.

 July – Applications open online.
 Grant Coordinators are available for draft review.

 September – Deadline for draft review (September 13th) and final submission deadline (September 30th) for all applicants.
 Grant Coordinators begin assembling panels.

 October – Grant Coordinators begin holding panels.

-December – Once all panels are completed, the GCCA Board approves funding recommendations.
-DEC project period ends December 31st.
+December – Once all panels are completed, the CREATE Board approves funding recommendations.
+SCR project period ends December 31st.